d-led/ris/README.md

 compression with bundle
 -----------------------

-Resources can optionally be compressed with [bundle](https://github.com/r-lyeh/bundle.git).
+Resources can optionally be compressed with [bundle](https://github.com/r-lyeh/bundle.git) by @r-lyeh.
 The resulting resources should be linked with [bundle](https://github.com/r-lyeh/bundle.git) as well.
 Bundle is easy to build in its amalgamated form, containing multiple compression algorithms and a benchmarking infrastructure.

 The compression algorithm enums as strings can be used in the resource definition, i.e.: